tingold/pgdog/docs/docs/configuration/index.md

 **`default_pool_size`**

 Default maximum number of server connections per database pool.
-The pooler will not open more than this many PostgreSQL database onnections when serving clients.
+The pooler will not open more than this many PostgreSQL database connections when serving clients.
 Default value is **`10`**.

 **`min_pool_size`**